AlbyCosmy99/ticdrive-landing-page-frontend/README.md

 # TicDrive - Landing Page 🚗⚡

-TicDrive is a **landing page with backend integration**, created to promote the TicDrive project in the automotive sector.
+A **landing page with backend integration**, created to promote the TicDrive project in the automotive sector.
 The website has been designed to be **clean, professional and responsive**, while also including **lead generation via email backend** and **analytics for marketing campaigns**.

 This landing page was launched in **November 2024** with a **Facebook Ads campaign**, supported by Google Analytics, Meta Pixel, Hotjar and Vercel Analytics for performance and conversion tracking.